MattMattV/my-stars/README.md

 ## Assembly

-- [hello-world](https://github.com/leachim6/hello-world) - Hello world in every programming language.
+- [hello-world](https://github.com/leachim6/hello-world) - Hello world in every computer language.
 Thanks to everyone who contributes to this, make sure to see CONTRIBUTING.md for contribution instructions!

 ## Nginx